TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Extensions.rst

 As a general rule, it is highly recommended you remove all code from the system that is not in use.
-This includes TYPO3 extensions, any TypoScript (see below), PHP scripts as well as all other functional components.
+This includes TYPO3 extensions, any `TypoScript`:pn: (see below), PHP scripts as well as all other functional components.
 In regards to TYPO3 extensions, you should remove unused extensions from the system (not only unload/deinstall them).
-The *Extension Manager* offers an appropriate function for this - an administrator backend account is required.
+The *`Extension Manager`:pn:* offers an appropriate function for this - an administrator backend account is required.